JeffLIrion/python-androidtv/docs/source/adb_setup.rst

    done

-Your Home Assistant configuration will look like:

-Where the address of the ADB Server is `192.168.0.101`
+Assuming the address of the ADB server is 192.168.0.101, your Home Assistant configuration will look like:

 .. code-block:: yaml